pkmn/engine/src/lib/gen1/README.md

     - read and updated by Substitute
   - `effectState.lastDamage` (Bide):
     - updated by Bide, use to determine the amount of damage the move eventually does
+- **Disable**: Pokémon Showdown can possibly disable moves with 0 PP and lasts 1-6 turns instead of 1-8

 Finally, in Generation I, checking whether a move has **hit should come *after* determining damage**, not before.
 Pokémon Showdown's altered ordering here (which is more in line with how